 Here is a detailed guide:

-- Neutralize The Wood – Mix vinegar with warm water and apply the mixture over the word.
-This strips the Wood finish remover residue.
+- Clean The Wood.
+Mix vinegar with warm water and apply the mixture to wood to remove the wood oil remover residue.